 About the author

 Nancy Laracy is a writer, activist, wife, and mom who suffers from autoimmune disease and fibromyalgia.
-Since being diagnosed in 1997, she is a worldwide advocate and resource for the chronic pain and pet therapy community, serving on organizations such as Animal Assisted Therapy, CancerCare, and the National Fibromyalgia and Chronic Pain Association, among many others.
+Since being diagnosed in 1997, she has become a worldwide advocate and resource for the chronic pain and pet therapy community, serving on organizations such as Animal Assisted Therapy, CancerCare, and the National Fibromyalgia and Chronic Pain Association, among many others.
 Nancy lives in Franklin Lakes, New Jersey.

 Cheryl Welch, VMD was a veterinarian, earning a doctorate in veterinary medicine from the University of Pennsylvania.
 She started Franklin Lakes Animal Hospital in 1996.
 She died in 2011 from pancreatic cancer.
 Donations in her name can be made to the Lustgarten Foundation (www.lustgarten.org).